 Mississauga Official Plan must conform with a hierarchy of policy and legislation at the federal, provincial, regional and municipal levels.
 In particular, provincial policy initiatives provide a strong direction for the growth management and development strategies found herein.
-This chapter and Appendix C: Policies of Other Levels of Government provide information regarding the policies and responsibilities of other levels of government.
+This chapter provides information regarding the policies and responsibilities of other levels of government.